prakharsdev/Positium-Data-Platform/README.md

 * **Docker Compose** - container orchestration
 * **Flask** - REST API to serve queries
-* **Jupyter Notebooks** - for geospatial and temporal visualizations & and data analysis
+* **Jupyter Notebooks** - for geospatial and temporal visualizations & and data analysis NB!
+* **.env** - The .env file is included in this repository solely to streamline the assignment workflow and facilitate seamless setup.
+In a real-world production environment, environment files containing sensitive information are never committed to version control and are instead managed securely.
 ---
 ## Design Decisions